opendistro/for-elasticsearch-docs/docs/security/disable.md

 # Disable security

-You might want to disable the Security plugin to make testing or internal usage more straightforward.
+You might want to temporarily disable the Security plugin to make testing or internal usage more straightforward.
 To disable the plugin, add the following line in `elasticsearch.yml`:

 ```yml
 opendistro_security.disabled: true
 ```

-To remove the Security plugin, delete the `plugins/security` folder on all nodes and delete the Security plugin configuration entries from `elasticsearch.yml`.
+A more permanent option is to remove the Security plugin entirely.
+Delete the `plugins/security` folder on all nodes, and delete the `opendistro_security` configuration entries from `elasticsearch.yml`.

-Disabling and deleting the plugin exposes the `security` configuration index.
+Disabling or removing the plugin exposes the `security` configuration index.
 If the index contains sensitive information, be sure to protect it through some other means.
 If you no longer need the index, delete it.
 {: .warning }

-## Disable Kibana plugin
+## Remove Kibana plugin

 The Security plugin is actually two plugins: one for Elasticsearch and one for Kibana.
 You can use the Elasticsearch plugin independently, but the Kibana plugin depends on a secured Elasticsearch cluster.

-If you disable the Security plugin in `elasticsearch.yml` and still want to use Kibana, you must remove the corresponding Kibana plugin.
+If you disable the Security plugin in `elasticsearch.yml` (or delete the plugin entirely) and still want to use Kibana, you must remove the corresponding Kibana plugin.

 After the removal of any plugin, Kibana performs an "optimize" operation the next time you start it.
 This operation takes several minutes even on fast machines, so be patient.